Can I Get Compensation for a Dog Bite?

 Though dog bite claims are often compensated by the owner’s insurance, things don’t always go smoothly.
 A dog owner may not cooperate with filing a claim, or you may run into issues with the insurance provider.
 In other cases, you may have to pursue compensation from the owner without insurance.

-In any event, it’s best to consult with an attorney to ensure your legal rights are being protected and you get the compensation you’re entitled to.
+In any event, it’s best to consult with a lawyer to protect your legal rights and help you get compensation.
 “It’s imperative for someone injured by an aggressive dog to consult with an attorney for legal advice,” says Lichtenstein.
 “Dog bite law is very fact-specific and can be nebulous.
 Without a lawyer, you’re probably not going to be aware of dog owners’ defenses, which can wreck your case.”

 The good thing is that most personal injury attorneys and law firms offer free consultations and will work on a contingency fee, meaning you don’t pay upfront legal fees.
-Visit the Super Lawyers directory to find an experienced animal bite lawyer in your area.
-For more information on this area of law, see our overview of animal bite law.
+Visit the Super Lawyers directory to find an experienced dog bite lawyer in your area.

 What do I do next?